 Chart legends refer to the items being colorized - in essence, the fields by which each visualization is sorting the data.
-For example, in the Country Analysis tab, the legends are the Trade Partner Countries, whereas in the Product Analysis tab, the legends are the forest products.
-For the Country Analysis, Region Analysis, Product Analysis, and Imports from LEB/SEB Mkts tabs, colorized legends are listed by increasing order of trade value (US\$) over the entire time frame of this analysis (2012 - 2018).
-The order of these legends will change with every visualization created by the user.
+For the Country Analysis, Region Analysis, Product Analysis, and Imports from LER/SER Markets tabs, colorized legends are listed by increasing order of trade value (US\$) or netweight (kg) over the entire time frame of this analysis (2012 - 2019).
+The order of these legends will automatically change with every visualization created by the user.
 For the Exports to Regulated Markets and Import Risk Analysis tabs, the colorized legends remain static, and will always be listed in the same order (e.g. "Lower Risk", "Medium Risk", "Higher Risk" in that exact order, or "Import Measure in Effect" below "No Import Measure").